prathams177/prathams177/README.md

 - 👋 Hi, I’m @prathams177
-- 👀 I’m interested in C , Javascript, Python, etc
+- 👀 I’m interested in React, Javascript, Python, etc
-- 🌱 I’m currently learning React
 - 📫 How to reach me: mail:to prathams177@gmail.com

 <!---